Adventures in Medieval Art

 This introductory course is open to all and no prior knowledge is required.

-The Department's Weekly Classes are taught at FHEQ Level 4, i.e. first year undergraduate level, and you will be expected to engage in a significant amount of private study in preparation for the classes.
+The Department's short online courses are taught at FHEQ Level 4, i.e. first year undergraduate level, and you will be expected to engage in private study in preparation for the classes.
 This may take the form, for instance, of reading and analysing set texts, responding to questions or tasks, or preparing work to present in class.
+FHEQ level 4 courses require approximately 10 hours study per week, therefore a total of about 100 study hours.